ansible/ansible-sign/docs/rundown.rst

 ``ansible-sign`` will assume that the project signing materials are always located under ``.ansible-sign/``;
 this is why the command should specify the path of the project root when verifying a signature.

-The Sigstore verify options are available under the ``ansible-sign sigstore-verify`` subcommand, either using ``ansible-sign sigstore-verify identity`` for projects signed by authentifying through an OIDC provider ``or ansible-sign sigstore-verify github`` for projects signed by a GitHub workflow.
+The Sigstore verify options are available under the ``ansible-sign project sigstore-verify`` subcommand, either using ``ansible-sign project sigstore-verify identity`` for projects signed by authentifying through an OIDC provider ``or ansible-sign project sigstore-verify github`` for projects signed by a GitHub workflow.

 Verifying a project signature requires to pass the expected OIDC issuer and signer OIDC signer identity Sigstore expects to find on the signing certificate, respectively via the ``--cert-oidc-issuer`` and ``--cert-identity`` options.